Die-KoMa/mediawiki/mediawiki/extensions/SemanticMediaWiki/docs/technical/migration-guide-3.0.md

 ### Maintenance scripts

-- If you are still using maintenance scripts starting with the `SMW_` prefix you must now migrate to the new maintenance script names.
+- If you are still using maintenance scripts starting with the `SMW_` prefix you must now migrate to the new maintenance spript names.
 See the help pages on [maintenance scrips](https://www.semantic-mediawiki.org/wiki/Help:Maintenance_scripts) for further information.

 ### Resources export